iterative/ldb/documentation/Command-summary.md

 LDB keeps track of storage locations for several reasons, the primary being engineering discipline (prevent adding objects from random places), and authentication (see `access configuration` below).

 LDB supports the following storage URI types: fs, Google Cloud, AWS, and Azure.
-If an *enterprise* user tries to `ADD` a new object from cloud URI not registered with `ADD-STORAGE`, the `ADD` command will fail.
-If a *private-instance* user tries to `ADD` a new object from cloud URI not registered with `ADD-STORAGE`, the `ADD` command will succeed with a warning (see `read-add` below).

 The minimum and sufficient set of permissions for LDB is to **list, stat and read** any objects at `<storage-URI>`. `ADD-STORAGE` fails if permissions are not sufficient, and succeeds with a warning if permissions are too wide. `ADD-STORAGE` also checks if `<storage-URI>` falls within an already registered URI, and prints an error if this the case.
 Permissions are re-checked if existing storage location is added again.

 One notable exception to "read-only permissions" can be the URI marked `read-add`, which is required if user wants to add local-fs data objects outside of the registered storage locations (for example, from within personal workspace).
-This scenario is optional for *enterprise* LDB, and supported by default for *private* instances.

 ## flags